Nonparametric causal mediation analysis for stochastic interventional (in)direct effects: Optimality theory for estimation of the direct effect

 \end{lemma}

 \begin{lemma}[Exponential tilt] If the stochastic intervention is the exponential tilt (\ref{eq:tilt}), then

 \end{lemma}

-For binary treatments, the EIF corresponding to the incremental propensity score intervention may be simplified as per the following corollary. \begin{coro}[Efficient influence function for incremental propensity score interventions] Let $A$ take values on $\{0, 1\}$, and let the exponentially tilted intervention $g_{\delta,0}(1\mid W)$ be based on (\ref{eq:tilt}) under the parameterization $\delta' = \exp(\delta)$.
+For binary exposures, the EIF for the incremental propensity score intervention may be simplified as follows. \begin{lemma}[EIF for incremental propensity score interventions] Let $A \in \{0, 1\}$ and let the exponentially tilted intervention $g_{\delta,0}(1\mid W)$ be based on (\ref{eq:tilt}) under the parameterization $\delta' = \exp(\delta)$.
 Then, the EIF of Lemma~\ref{lemma:tilt} may be simplified as follows.
-Define the nuisance parameters
+Specifically, we have